MX23RW : Monday, March 10 14:46:11| >> :120:4343:4343:

 STW24

-The majority of the confirmed dates follow a similar pattern to previous years, with the Premier League's window opening around three weeks after the season has ended and a few weeks before their top European counterparts such as La Liga, Serie A, Bundesliga and Ligue 1.
+The majority of the confirmed dates follow a similar pattern to previous years, with the Premier League's window opening around three weeks after the 2023-24 season had ended and a few weeks before their top European counterparts such as La Liga, Serie A, Bundesliga and Ligue 1.

 Almost all of the European leagues will see their transfer windows close between the end of August and beginning of September, but there are a few exceptions, including Turkey and Portugal where their windows will close on September 13 and 16 respectively.